 One morning when I was in the preschool room, Eleanor, the early childhood assistant, commented, "I know you can't change staff around here Janet.
+The union won't let you.
 None of us want to work with Lorraine.
 She's crazy you know."